By Gilly Carr

 Ronald Bernard Kent was born in St Helier on 2 January 1926 and was just 14 years old at the beginning of the German Occupation.
 At the time of the registration of Islanders in January 1941, Kent was working as a labourer and living at 37 Midvale Road.

 Our knowledge about his activities during the Occupation are slight and boil down to three key documents.
 The first is his Occupation registration card, which states that, on 16 March 1944, he was ‘reported by the German authorities to have left the island.
 No advice regarding return.’
 This date is not synonymous with any deportations of Islanders, and one might imagine that he was deported for some offence; however, no court records for this period have been identified for Kent, and neither is there any record of him in the records of Jersey Prison.
 However, his form also reports that on 16 September 1944 he had moved to a new address, this time in the parish of St Saviour.
-This leads us to wonder whether he had perhaps gone to work in Alderney or France for the Organisation Todt for a period of 6 months or less.
+This leads us to wonder whether he had perhaps gone to work in Alderney for the Organisation Todt for a period of 6 months or less.
+Documents in Guernsey’s archives reveal that he was, indeed, in Alderney: he was definitely present in that island in June 1944.

 However, we note that Jersey’s charge sheets do include a record for one Basil Reginald Kent, who also lived at 37 Midvale Road, and who was charged with participating in larceny in January 1944 and given a month’s sentence.
 This young man seems to have been a brother of Ronald Kent and we might wonder whether Ronald was also involved and deported without any records surviving.
-However, the fact of Ronald’s return to the island after 6 months at this stage in the war gives us grave cause for doubt.
-Had he been sent to prison on the continent, he would not have been able to return to Jersey at this point.
+Guernsey’s records show that Basil Kent was also in Alderney: records show that he was present there from April to June 1943.

 Our next piece of evidence comes from oral testimony collected by the late Joe Miere, a former political prisoner, whose personal archive exists as information on the walls of the café of Jersey War Tunnels today.
 He noted that Ronald Kent had been: